microsoft/pxt-microbit/docs/projects/v2-morse-chat.md

 🐷 Meet Sky, the pig!
 Sky can only communicate using [__*morse code*__](#morsecode "an alphabet composed of dots (short signals) and dashes (long signals)").

-Luckily, you can use your new @boardname@ to talk to Sky 👋
+Luckily, you can use your @boardname@ with sound to talk to Sky 👋

 ## 2. Setup